Get the Marcus App

 Unlike certain loans, like auto loans, which can only be used for one purpose, personal loans are more versatile.
 You typically get the payment in a lump sum.
-A common use is to consolidate high-interest rate credit card debt.
+A common use is to consolidate higher-interest rate credit card debt.
 By consolidating existing debt into one, lower fixed payment each month, you can streamline how you pay down debt.
 Personal loans could also be used for home renovations, vacations, weddings and other special events.
 Personal loans generally have fixed rates; which are usually lower than the rates on credit cards for borrowers with good credit.

 Personal loans have some attractive features, but there are also some considerations to keep in mind.